Improving Quality of Life and Reducing Stress For Patients Is What Palliative Care is All About.

 What is Palliative Care?

 It is comfort care.
 It is a resource to help provide a highly personalized plan to ensure a patient and their family are supported with medical and emotional needs such as symptom management, disease control, coordination with other doctors and caregivers, family communication, coordination of in-home care and support services, and 24/7 support in event of a crisis.

 Palliative care is the coach, your biggest fan, coordinating the play-by-play throughout your changing healthcare needs.

 Why Palliative Care?

-By working with your team of doctors, nurses, caregivers and more, your specialty-trained palliative care team walks side by side with you and your family as a support system.
+By working with your team of doctors, nurses, caregivers, and more, your specialty-trained palliative care team walks side by side with you and your family as a support system.
 Their goal is to provide comfort and informative care options, along with helping to reduce the stress for patients and families.
-Unnecessary hospital stays can be costly at this stage of a disease; palliative care can help relieve much of the financial burden by utilizing non-traditional resources and appropriate intensive follow-up methods.
+Unnecessary hospital stays can be costly at this stage of disease; palliative care can help relieve much of the financial burden by utilizing non-traditional resources and appropriate intensive follow-up methods.

 Where Can You Find Palliative Care?

 Palliative care programs, until recently the domain of hospitals, is increasingly being made available for those living at home.

 For example, Nashville-based Aspire Health is the country’s largest home-based palliative healthcare provider, serving nineteen states and 42 cities at the time of this article.
 Those states include Alabama, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Maryland, Michigan, New York, Ohio, Pennsylvania, Tennessee, Texas, Washington, D.C., and West Virginia.
 Visit http://aspirehealthcare.com/locations/ for more detailed information.